not-a-bird/steem-bash/README.md

     not-a-bird  worth: 0.10 BTC 1.899 STEEM 2.027 SBD 1.000 Savings pending payout: 248.88 SBD (BTC: 0.094)
     ned  worth: 1,452.40 BTC 141871.305 STEEM 5743.288 SBD 0.000 Savings pending payout: 0.00 SBD (BTC: 0.000)

+The `notify.sh` script takes a single argument that is the user to watch and it will create desktop notifications for any of the following incoming activities:

+    * upvotes
+    * transfers
+    * comments
+    * rewards

+For notifications to work, notify-send must be installed and the notification daemon needs to be running.
+Otherwise the script will dump debugging messages to the terminal instead of displaying notifications.

 The `posts.sh` script can be used (among other purposes) to generate backlinks:

     $ ./posts.sh -b -t fiction not-a-bird